-We provide a broad education, which prepares young people to progress in learning and to make a success of their lives.
-We focus sharply on the evidence of what makes it more likely that young people will progress and succeed, apply that to our practice and continue to learn and develop our schools.
+We provide a broad education, which prepares children and young people to progress in learning and to make a success of their lives.
+We focus sharply on the evidence of what makes it more likely that children and young people will progress and succeed, apply that to our practice and continue to learn and develop our schools.
 We make it a priority to provide teachers with excellent professional support and development, so that every child receives an excellent experience.
+Our approach is underpinned by a sense of moral purpose and commitment to doing what is right for our pupils, supporting colleagues to achieve excellence and acting with integrity in all our dealings within and beyond the organisation, in the interests of children and young people everywhere.
+We summarise this ethos as 'the best in everyone'.